hirnlego/repetita-versio/README.md

 ## Buffering

-When the module starts the buffer is empty, and because of this no wet signal (the one read from the buffer) is present.
-The initial buffering can be stopped by pressing the button, this way the maximum loop length will be shorter than the total buffer length (150 seconds).
+As soon as the module starts the buffer is filled with the input signal.
+During the buffering process the leds gradually light up red to represent how much buffer is being written, with all 4 leds fully lit representing a full buffer.
+The maximum buffer length is 150 seconds, but if a shorter buffer is desired the process may be interrupted by pressing the button.
+Upon completion (or interruption) of the process the reproduction of the buffer's content begins.
-Cleaning the buffer and restarting the buffering operation can be done in edit mode (see below) by pressing and holding the button for more than 1 second.
+The buffer can be cleared and the process started again by pressing and holding the button for more than one second in edit mode (see below).

 ## Triggering the looper